Utah Administrative Code

 (4) There shall appear on all documents required to be served a certificate of service in substantially the following form:

-TABLE II CERTIFICATE OF SERVICE I certify that I have this day served the foregoing document on the parties of record in this proceeding set forth below (by delivering a copy thereof in person) (by mailing a copy thereof, properly addressed by first class mail with postage prepaid, to) (by electronic means and first class mail to): (Name(s) of parties of record) (Address(es)) Dated this (day) day of (month), (year).
+TABLE II CERTIFICATE OF SERVICE I certify that I have this day served the foregoing document on the parties of record in this proceeding set forth below (by delivering a copy thereof in person) (by mailing a copy thereof, properly addressed by first class mail with postage prepaid, to) (by electronic means to): (Name(s) of parties of record) (Address(es)) Dated this (day) day of (month), (year).
 (Signature) (Name and Title)